-The Governing Body has delegated the day-to-day responsibility to the Head Teacher, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between The Newark Trust and the Secretary of State for Education.
-The Head Teacher is also responsible for reporting to the Governing Body any material weaknesses or breakdowns in internal control.
+The governing body has delegated the day-to-day responsibility to the Headteacher, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between The Newark Trust and the Secretary of State for Education.
+The accounting officer is also responsible for reporting to the governing body any material weaknesses or breakdowns in internal control.